Artemon-line/e2e-testing-with-playwright-teting/README.md

 ## 📚 Resources

-- [Playwright Documentation](https://# 🎭 E2E Testing with Playwright and BDD

 This repository contains examples and configurations for using the [Playwright](https://playwright.dev/) tool with Behavior-Driven Development (BDD) using [playwright-bdd](https://github.com/streamich/playwright-bdd).
 Playwright is a powerful framework for testing web applications across multiple browsers with ease, and `playwright-bdd` allows you to write tests in a Gherkin-style syntax.